-I have written blog posts on specific issues (cancer, ulcerative colitis, hypotonia) and other issues in the context of individual genes.
+I have written blog posts on specific issues in the context of individual genes.
 Individual genes can impact many parts of the body.
-A single gene may have multiple functions, an effect called “pleiotropy” (plahy-o-truh-pee).
+A single gene may have multiple functions, an effect called “pleiotropy“.
 We are often concerned with the primary impact of a gene more so than the secondary issues.
-For example, CTFR is a cystic fibrosis gene.
+We can learn from examples of genes from other disorders.
+For example, for people with cystic fibrosis, CTFR is an important gene.
 Its impact on the lungs is very damaging, but it also impacts other parts of the body.

 Many 22q13 deletion syndrome genes are pleiotropic.
 We must look carefully at all the potential effects of a gene.
 Why?
-Because, so many genes are lost in 22q13 deletion syndrome that subtle effects can add up.
-When I read the scientific papers on a gene, I spend a lot of time comparing the subtle effects of this gene with all the others.
+Because, many genes can be lost with PMS.
+Subtle effects can add up.
+When I read the scientific papers on a gene, I spend a lot of time comparing the subtle effects of this gene with all the other genes of 22q13.
 I look for cases where multiple genes have subtle effects on the same organ.
-By definition, 22q13 deletion syndrome is a chromosomal deletion syndrome.
-It is not a monogenic syndrome as some have suggested.
-I recommend using the name “Phelan-McDermid syndrome” if you want to combine SHANK3 mutation syndrome with 22q13 deletion syndrome.
-See: Introduction to 22q13 deletion syndrome and How to fix SHANK3.

 Pleiotropic effects come in two flavors.
 Either the gene has one function, but in different parts of the body, or the gene can do more than one function.
-CTFR, is not a 22q13 deletion syndrome gene, but it provides a useful example.
-It is the most common cystic fibrosis gene.
+CTFR is the most common cystic fibrosis gene.
 CTFR is involved in making secretions (fluids used in the body).
 CTFR mutations are most important in the lungs, but the gene also causes faulty secretions in the digestive tract, and elsewhere.

-CELSR1 is a 22q13 deletion syndrome gene.
-Over 40% of our children are missing this gene.
+CELSR1 is a PMS gene.
+Over 40% of people with 22q13 deletions are missing this gene.
 Like CTFR, one function affects many different parts of the body.
-If one copy of CELSR1 is mutated, the most serious result is a neural tube closure defect (e.g., spina bifida or other spinal cord problems).
+If one copy of Celsr1 is mutated in a mouse, the most serious result is a neural tube closure defect (e.g., spina bifida or other spinal cord problems).
 Mouse studies of Celsr1 show that it participates in helping cells organize into physical patterns so that cells can operate as a group.
-Celsr1 is involved in early development by organizing certain cells into functioning tissues (Feng et al, 2012).
-However, the central role of CELSR1 in adult brain function was only discovered last year (Schafer et al, 2015).
+Celsr1 was shown to be involved in early development by organizing certain cells into functioning tissues (Feng et al, 2012).
+However, the central role of CELSR1 in adult brain function was identified later (Schafer et al, 2015).

 During development, Celsr1 mutations can interfere with the organization of many different cells (Boutin et al, 2014).
 For example, ventricles are nourishing fluid lakes inside the brain.
 Cilia, cells with tiny hairs, line the ventricles of the brain and stir the cerebrospinal fluid (CSF) along its path through the ventricles.
 Stagnation of the CSF fluid is dangerous.
 Disordered cilia from Celsr1 mutations cause inefficient motion.
 In humans, stagnant CSF may have accumulating impact over years.